lixingqiao/XAI-ICU/README.md

 To quantitatively evaluate explanation quality, we conduct input perturbation experiments.

-Input features are progressively removed according to their attribution scores, and the resulting change in model performance is measured.
+Input features are progressively removed according to their attribution scores, and the resulting change in predictive performance is measured.

 The evaluation compares: